RahulKasturi/email-spam-classifier/README.md

-# email-spam-classifier
-A Python-based email spam classifier using Random Forest and TF-IDF, with support for imbalanced datasets using SMOTE.
-Easily reproducible with clear setup instructions and example dataset.
 # Email Spam Classifier using Random Forest

 This project classifies emails as **spam** or **not spam** using a Random Forest classifier.
 It uses a TF-IDF approach and handles class imbalance using SMOTE.